ben-mckernan/compile-less/README.md

-# compile-less
+# Compile LESS

-Atom editor package to compiles LESS files on save.
+Compiles LESS files on save using the default compiler settings and writing the output to the same folder as the source file.